a trash-strewn gutter

 • Wash or dispose of gloves immediately after your cleanup.
 To properly remove disposable gloves, grab the glove opening near your wrist and pull towards your fingers, then turn the glove inside out before disposing.

-• Wash your hands thoroughly as soon as possible, and use hand sanitizer in the meantime if soap and water are unavailable.
+• Wash your hands thoroughly as soon as possible, or use hand sanitizer if soap and water are unavailable.

 By participating in a cleanup you understand and agree that neither the State of California or California Coastal Commission may be held liable or responsible in any way for any injury, death, or other damages to you or your family, heirs, or assigns that may occur as a result of your participation, or as a result of product liability or the negligence, whether passive or active, of any party in connection with the cleanups.